What Is Overhead Welding and Why Is It Hardest?

 Short-Circuit Transfer Control

-Torch Angle And Speed
+Torch Angle and Speed

-Keep your travel speed up; if you linger, molten metal builds, sags, and distorts the bead.
-Use tight arc length to control the puddle, improve penetration, and cut the risk of lack of fusion.
+Keep your travel speed up.
+If you linger, molten metal builds, sags, and distorts the bead.

-Support the gun with both hands when you can, because torch stability matters more when gravity works against you.
-Make small angle adjustments, not sweeping ones, to keep the arc centered and the pool narrow.
+Use tight arc length to control the puddle, improve fusion, and reduce lack of fusion.
+Support the gun with both hands when you can because torch stability matters more when gravity works against you.

 Stick Welding Tips for Overhead Joints